shankarmadeshvaran/Movie_Trailers_SwiftUI/README.md

 ## Platforms
 Task app will currently run from iOS 13 beta.
-This app is updated for Xcode 11 beta 7.
+This app is updated for Xcode 11+ .
 I'll be updating the code for upcoming betas also.

 ## More Updates
 Follow me on [Twitter](https://twitter.com/Shankar__am) to get the latest update about features, code and more.
 Consider star the repo if you like it.